 Former Maha CM’s son Nitesh Rane pours mud over engineer, ties him up during inspection

-Mumbai, July 04: In yet another case of assault on a government official, M, Congress MLA Nitesh Narayan Rane and his supporters threw mud on engineer Prakash Shedekar at a bridge near Mumbai-Goa highway in Kankavali, when they were inspecting the potholes-ridden highway.
+Mumbai, July 04: In yet another case of assault on a government official, Congress MLA Nitesh Narayan Rane and his supporters threw mud on engineer Prakash Shedekar at a bridge near Mumbai-Goa highway in Kankavali, when they were inspecting the potholes-ridden highway.

-Maharashtra Congress MLA Nitesh Rane is the son of former Maharastra Chief Minister leader Narayan Rane.
+Maharashtra Congress MLA Nitesh Rane is the son of former Maharastra chief minister leader Narayan Rane.

 #WATCH: Congress MLA Nitesh Narayan Rane and his supporters throw mud on engineer Prakash Shedekar at a bridge near Mumbai-Goa highway in Kankavali, when they were inspecting the potholes-ridden highway.
 They later tied him to the bridge over the river. pic.twitter.com/B1XJZ6Yu6z— ANI (@ANI) July 4, 2019